-English Language Specialists receive a comprehensive compensation package including:
+English Language Specialists receive a generous compensation package.

 - Stipend of $250 per day

-- Allowance to cover in-country costs of living, including meals and incidentals, lodging, and domestic transport
+- Allowance to cover in-country costs of living, including meals, lodging, and local transportation

 - International economy class round-trip airfare

 How long are the assignments?

 Assignment lengths vary from project to project and may be between 10 working days and three months in duration.
 The recent average length of Specialist projects is approximately three weeks.